 |Total credit hours required||24|

-These courses comprise a certificate.
+Those whom complete the program will receive a certificate of completion.
 Students have the option of applying the DI Certificate graduate courses to a master's degree in Applied Nutrition (a 2-year MS/DI), Community Health Education, or Health Services Administration.
 The Internship Director is available for advisement about graduate course work.

 Required Practicum Hours